pacific-hake/hake-assessment/README.md

   * Once finished, you can see that each model defined in **model-setup.r** now has an RData file inside its directory with the same name.

-  * If **build()** is called without arguments, the RData files will be built from previously run outputs, i.e. no forecasting, retrospectives, or extra mcmc output will be run.
+  * If **build()** is called without arguments, any RData files which do not exist in their model directories will be built from the model outputs, i.e. no forecasting, retrospectives, or extra mcmc output will be run.

+  * To delete all existing Rdata files and rebuild them again from the model outputs, run the following in the doc/r directory:
+    ```R
+      source("all.r")
+      delete.rdata.files()
+      build()
+    ```

   * You don’t need to save the workspace when you close R, it isn't used by latex/knitr.